emqx/emqx-docs/en_US/data-integration/data-bridge-azure-event-hub.md

    mqttx pub -i emqx_c -t t/1 -m '{ "msg": "Hello Azure Event Hub" }'
 ```

 2. Click the name of the rule on the **Rule** page to view the statistics.
-Check the running status of the Sink and there should be one new outgoing message.
+Check the running status of the Sink and there should be 1 new outgoing message.

 3. Check whether messages are written into the configured Event Hub using any Kafka-compatible consumer.
 For more information about using the Kafka CLI, see [Use the Kafka CLI to Send and Receive Messages to/from Azure Event Hubs for Apache Kafka Ecosystem](https://github.com/Azure/azure-event-hubs-for-kafka/tree/master/quickstart/kafka-cli).